-Reclining Hero Pose
+Practice Reclining Hero Pose for leg cramps.

-It is a modified form of reclining hero pose.
-Sit up on your buttocks – legs folded on a comfortable place (floor or a bed).
+Sit up on your buttocks – legs folded in a comfortable place (floor or a bed).
 Place your hands on the back of the pelvis and release your lower back and upper buttocks.
-Then finish reclining, either onto the floor or a support blanket or a pillow.
+Then finish reclining, onto the floor, a support blanket or a pillow.
 Use as much height as you need to make the position reasonably comfortable.

 4. Massage your legs

 Massage is a great way to relax your muscles.
 It is known to be one of the most effective ways of relieving cramps.

-5. Food that can help
+5. Food that helps relieve leg cramps

-Calcium-rich food would help in relieving pain.
+Iron, magnesium, essential vitamins, and Calcium-rich food would help relieve muscle pain.

 6. Take Prenatal Vitamins at night

-This may help minimize cramping at night significantly.
+Surprisingly, it helps minimize cramping at night significantly.